anthony-mills/procedural_dungeon/README.md

 ## Example Usage

-For a full example of the plugin feel free to take a look at the sample implementation in the /examples folder of the repo.
+A working example of the plugin is included in the /examples folder of the repo.

 ![Example use of plugin](/screenshots/example_screenshot.png?raw=true "Plugin Demonstration")